The Future of Syria and the Syrian Refugees

 Roberta Haar – Associate Professor, University College Maastricht.
 Expertise: International Relations, Foreign Policy, American Foreign Policy, Transatlantic Relations.

-Ammar Abo Hamida – Syrian refugee who lives in the Netherlands for several years.
-Was the first Syrian refugee who obtained a master's degree at UM his Master diploma in Healthcare Management (in 2017)
+Ammar Abo Hamida – Syrian (Internist or Doctor) who lives in the Netherlands for several years.
+Was the first Syrian refugee who obtained a master's degree at UM his Master diploma in Healthcare Management (in 2017).

-Pui-hang Won – Lecturer at Maastricht Graduate School of Governance (MGSoG), and researcher at UNU-MERIT.
+Pui-hang Wong – Lecturer at Maastricht Graduate School of Governance (MGSoG), and researcher at UNU-MERIT.
 Research interests: international political economy, international development, security, and statebuilding in post-conflict countries.

 Ayla Bonfiglio – Doctoral Fellow at UNU-MERIT.
 Exploring the tertiary education trajectories of refugees within Africa to gain a deeper understanding of agency within forced migration processes and the extent to which education migration may offer an alternative form of protection for refugees.
 She has held Visiting/Associate Researcher positions at the International Migration Institute (IMI) at the University of Oxford.